Qatar plans Harrods hotels in Malaysia, Paris

-DOHA/KUALA LUMPUR Qatar's sovereign wealth fund plans to take the Harrods brand global to cities such as Paris and New York, and will start by building a luxury hotel named after the upmarket London department store in Malaysia's capital Kuala Lumpur.
+DOHA/KUALA LUMPUR, July 3 Qatar's sovereign wealth fund plans to take the Harrods brand global to cities such as Paris and New York, and will start by building a luxury hotel named after the upmarket London department store in Malaysia's capital Kuala Lumpur.

 Qatar Holding has signed an agreement with Malaysian partner Jerantas Sdn Bhd to build a hotel in Kuala Lumpur's Bukit Bintang shopping district.
 A hotel management company will be established to develop similar projects around the world, Qatar Holding said in a statement.